mulch maintenance

 Effective solutions include:

-• Downspout extensions to carry water away from planting beds
+• Downspout extensions to move roof water away from planting beds

-• French drains or catch basins to collect and move subsurface water
+• French drains or catch basins to collect and redirect water below the surface

-• Drainage swales or dry creek beds to guide surface runoff gently through the landscape
+• Drainage swales or dry creek beds to guide runoff across the property in a controlled way

 Real-life example: Fixing a soggy, sloped garden bed in West Linn